apache/pulsar-site/docs/sql-deployment-configurations.md

 ### Deploy a cluster on multiple nodes

 You can deploy a Pulsar SQL cluster or Trino cluster on multiple nodes.
-The following example shows how to deploy a cluster on three-node cluster.
+The following steps shows how to deploy a cluster on three-node cluster.

-1. Copy the Pulsar binary distribution to three nodes.
+Step 1: Copy the Pulsar binary distribution to three nodes.

 The first node runs as Trino coordinator.
 The minimal configuration required in the `${project.root}/trino/conf/config.properties` file is as follows.